-Abstract: Do government-imposed restrictions on civil society organizations (CSOs) predict the weakening and erosion of democratic institutions?
-We argue that restrictions on CSOs such as funding cuts and smear campaigns are a precursor of democratic decline in formal institutions such as constitutional rights, parliaments and judiciaries.
-CSOs monitor and mobilize against government violations of democratic norms.
-Thus, governments have incentives to restrict CSOs before attacking liberal-democratic institutions.
-By reducing scrutiny and criticism, restrictions on CSOs also facilitate the dismantling of institutional checks on government power.
-Accounting for unobserved cross-country heterogeneity and reverse causation, our statistical analysis of a global sample of countries in the period 1989–2018 shows that restrictions on CSOs predict democratic decline one to four years in the future.
-In-depth case studies of three countries in different world regions (Kenya, Turkey and Venezuela) provide evidence of the expected mechanism linking restrictions on civil society to democratic decline.
+Abstract: Do government-imposed restrictions on civil society organizations (CSOs) affect future democratic decline?
+We argue that restrictions designed to demobilize CSOs such as funding cuts and smear campaigns are a CSOs monitor and mobilize against government violations of democratic norms.
+Thus, governments have incentives to restrict CSOs before attacking democratic institutions.
+By reducing scrutiny and criticism, restrictions on CSOs facilitate the dismantling of institutional checks on government power.
+Accounting for unobserved cross-country heterogeneity and reverse causation, our statistical analysis of a global sample of countries in the 1989–2018 period shows that restrictions on CSOs predict decline in the quality of formal democratic institutions in future periods.
+The in-depth study of three typical cases in different world regions (Kenya, Turkey and Venezuela) provides qualitative evidence of the expected causal pathways linking restrictions targeting CSOs to the subsequent erosion of democratic institutions.

 Abstract: In war-torn countries, elections are held to support peacebuilding, but they sometimes trigger new violence.
 While PKOs regularly accompany electoral periods, we lack systematic knowledge on how they influence election-related violence.
 I argue that variation in peacekeepers’ activities is fundamentally important: Only if PKOs assist with securing and organizing elections, can they reduce election-related violence.
 Using novel data on PKOs’ election-related activities and accounting for endogeneity in both peacekeeping deployment and activities, the analyses of all 630 elections in conflict-affected countries support this expectation.
 The result implies that the design of PKOs is crucial for effectively managing post-war political transitions.